MicrosoftDocs/power-platform/power-platform/well-architected/performance-efficiency/checklist.md

 ---
-title: Design review checklist for Performance Efficiency
+title: Recommendation checklist for Performance Efficiency
-description: Use this checklist to assess and verify the completeness of your design for performance efficiency.
+description: Learn about the recommendations that will help you to achieve performance effiency in your Power Platform workloads.
 author: robstand
 ms.author: rstand
 ms.reviewer: jhaskett-msft